-I’ve always heard that people who speak their mind are rewarded at work.
-In fact, I’ve been told:
+You’ve probably heard that people who speak their mind are rewarded at work.
+Specifically:

 - Management likes people who speak up and aren’t afraid to point out when things can be done better.

 - How can problems be solved if no one knows they exist?

 - Somebody has to be the one to say it.

 Just like the advice to follow your passion, I’ve found that the advice to speak your mind at work is horribly misguided.

 If you want to be wealthy, don’t speak your mind.

 A study on the difference in habits of rich people and poor people found that rich people speak their mind only 6% of the time yet poor people speak their mind 69% of the time.